Posted On: 2019-07-12

 What is your occupation?
 Well, I found a position that allows me to have the time with the family and do professional development and Scouting Development.
 I am a Senior Business Development Manager for a Microsoft Business Intelligence Partner.

 What kind of education do you have?
 I have a bachelor’s degree in Marketing and Industrial Relations.
 Scouting education-wise, I have attended 2 PowWows and 2 Universities of Scouting and will be starting Wood Badge this year.

 Why did you get involved in Scouting as a leader?
 Ok, no I was not the last one out of the room.
-I like to be involved and once I started, I really started having fun with the my sons and being a Leader.
+I like to be involved, and once I started, I really started having fun with my sons and being a Leader.

 Tell us a little about yourself.
 I am a Dad of 2 special sons who I have the privilege of being their Den Leader.
 My oldest is special needs and doing well in Cub Scouts.
 My youngest is always trying to help out and also doing well in Cub Scouts.
 My partner in crime and very important to all of us in the O’Connor family is my wife.
 She supports me and allows me to have the time to do all the Scouting activities I do.

 So you might be asking so how did I find Insane Scouter and Scott Robertson.
 I was listening to an interview on one of the podcasts from www.ptcmedia.net and heard an interview Scott did.
 I heard it and went to IS and looked around and that is how I got here.

 I also met Cubmaster Joe through Scott, and for that I have also learned much.